Latest Update: 25.08.2025 | 07.10.2021 | by Lili

 Although the marketplace checks the originality of products, our experience suggests that grey market sellers may still slip through the cracks and infringe on your brand’s IP rights.

 Available in many countries, Zalando is a marketplace geared towards fashion and accessories.
-Similarly to Amazon, Zalando sells products itself and also allows third party sellers to access the platform.
-This increases the chances of IP-infringements like counterfeits as well as grey market products appearing on the marketplace.
+Similar to Amazon, Zalando sells products itself and also allows third-party sellers to access the platform.
+This increases the chances of IP infringements like counterfeits as well as grey market products appearing on the marketplace.

-As its name suggests, Gamivo specifies in gaming software.
-But other digital goods are also available here, like on Bitify.
+As its name suggests, Gamivo specializes in gaming software.
+But other digital goods are also available here.
 Unfortunately, the same problems of cracked or fake software plague this marketplace as well.

 Interestingly, the marketplace employs a selling method not unlike Amazon’s Buy Box: the listing by the seller who won the top spot based on various criteria set by the marketplace is automatically displayed in front of customers, making it harder for other sellers to be visible.

-With a similar profile to bitify and gamivo, G2A.com specializes in digital products and gaming hardware.
+With a similar profile to Gamivo, G2A.com specializes in digital products and gaming hardware.
 Our test purchases have revealed cracked software on this marketplace as well.

 Not a lot of information is available about the marketplace’s sellers, though their user ratings are visible and can help customers decide if a seller is legit - unless those reviews are, of course, fake.

-Unfortunately, as our test purchases have proved, fake and cracked software is also on offer here, which is why online brand protection experts can’t ignore internet fora like this.
+Unfortunately, as our test purchases have proved, fake and cracked software is also on offer here, which is why online brand protection experts can’t ignore internet forums like this.

 Turbosquid offers 3D-printed models of various items.
-Customers can choose models or texture maps of cars, animals, dolls, architecture, furniture and much more.
-Unfortunately, dishonest customers can use this service for creating counterfeit versions of brand products.
+Customers can choose models or texture maps of cars, animals, dolls, architecture, furniture, and much more.
+Unfortunately, dishonest customers can use this service to create counterfeit versions of brand products.

 Another concern is safety: customers can come to serious harm if Turbosquid-printed items are mistaken for (or deliberately chosen to use instead of) originals.